zenstackhq/zenstack-docs/blog/no-api/index.md

 ## React Server Component

-SSR is helpful but it's coarse-grained at the page level.
+SSR is helpful, but it's coarse-grained at the page level.
 React Server Component (RSC) took a step further by pushing such implicit APIs to the component level.
 Here's an example using Next.js's app router:

 ```tsx
 export function ServerComponent() {